Last week I took the Wilderness Survival Course with the Canada West Mountain School.

 The learning was very non-structured which was great.
 The guide did a great job of going with the flow of the group and imparting his wisdom here and there as it fit into the situation.
 He also kept things interesting by telling stories of his days as a guide for a youth corrections program.

 Overall, it was a great program and I’m glad I signed up.
 The only downside was that we didn’t have time to cover map and compass basics, but the cloudy weather wasn’t ideal for that anyways.
 I’ll likely be signing up for the winter camping version of this course down the road.

-It was great too, because now I’m looking forward to using the skills I acquired into my future trips.
-For example. if I sleep under a tarp, I can save lots of space and weight in my pack, which is great.
+I’m now looking forward to using the skills I acquired during my future trips.
+For example, if I sleep under a tarp, I can save lots of space and weight in my pack, which is great.
 I felt, for a fairly beginner outdoorsman like myself, it was a terrific course.
 I did ask the search and rescue person if the course was a bit Mickey Mouse for him since he had so much experience, and he said not at all, that there is always an opportunity to learn new things or new ways to do things.
 So even if you have a good amount of experience, it may be something to look into.

 Courses like this are something that become invaluable in the event that you ever get stuck in the backcountry.
 But even if you never use the skills in a survival situation, you’ll learn things that make hiking more enjoyable.
 Plus, these courses are just fun!

 - Gear Review: Spot Gen3 Satellite GPS Messenger

 - The Best iPhone and Android Apps for Getting Outdoors in Vancouver

 - Sewell’s Marina Sea Safari Eco-Tour around Howe Sound